emard/esp32s3-jtag/README.md

     ATTRS{idVendor}=="303a", ATTRS{idProduct}=="1001", \
     GROUP="dialout", MODE="666"

-ESP JTAG is enabled only when usb is plugged to PC.
+ESP JTAG is enabled only when ESP USB is plugged to PC.
-When usb is unplugged ESP releases JTAG to HI-Z state which allows JTAG free to be used by other devices.
+When ESP USB is unplugged, ESP releases JTAG to HI-Z state which allows JTAG free to be used by other devices.

 # Protocol and source reference